 Instead of drawing target words, sculpt them.
 Watch normally civilized people compete fiercely with Playdoh in their hands.

 How quickly can you create an octopus or Mt.
 Rushmore with one colour of Playdoh?

 Get your Playdoh here.

 I’d love to hear about your favourite fast-paced card games – I’m sure I’ve missed a few.
-And if you have suggestions to beat cousin Julie at Dutch Blitz, I’m all ears.
+And if you have suggestions to beat my kids at Dutch Blitz, I’m all ears.